TD-Dan/Sunwai/Full dictionary.baked.md

 ## Proverbs

-Proverb:: *Paitape ne timopene, an o oum.* = "Cake at the festival time, we are whole/united."
+Proverb:: *Paitape ne tilopene, an o oum.* = "Cake at the festival time, we are whole/united."